Multiplying by Multiples of 10

 - Choose a volunteer to tell you what 21 tens is, or 21 x 10.
 You should receive the answer 210.

-- Monitor your class' understanding of these concepts.
+- Monitor your students' understanding of these concepts.
 If students are doing well, move onto the next activity.
 If not, repeat these steps with one or two more problems.

 - Instruct your class to find a partner for the next activity.